CleverRaven/Cataclysm-DDA/doc/MAPGEN.md

 In order to make a world that's random and (somewhat) sensical, there are numerous rules and exceptions to them, which are clarified below.

+There are three methods:

+- Adding mapgen entries
+- JSON object definition
+- Using update_mapgen

 # Adding mapgen entries

-One doesn't need to create a new overmap_terrain for a new variation of a building.
+One doesn't need to create a new `overmap_terrain` for a new variation of a building.
 For a custom gas station, defining a mapgen entry and adding it to the "s_gas" mapgen list will add it to the random variations of gas station in the world.

-If you use an existing overmap_terrain and it has a roof or other z-level linked to its file, the other levels will be generated with the ground floor.
-To avoid this, or add your own multiple z-levels, create an overmap_terrain with a similar name (s_gas_1).
+If you use an existing `overmap_terrain` and it has a roof or other z-level linked to its file, the other levels will be generated with the ground floor.
+To avoid this, or add your own multiple z-levels, create an `overmap_terrain` with a similar name (`s_gas_1`).

 ## Methods